Our Future Path! A plan for a better world!

 On the other hand, if we could control something, then knowing about it would allow us to do something about it before it potentially ruined our lives.
 For instance, if we had a form of treatable cancer, then knowing about it could spur us to get the needed medical treatment.

-If we knew the truth, we might not do what these manipulators are trying to trick us into doing.
-To save ourselves from unduly harming ourselves and others, we must see through the misinformation and lies, and learn the truth.
+If we knew the truth, then we might not do what these manipulators are trying to trick us into doing.
+To save ourselves from unduly harming ourselves and others, we must see through their lies, disinformation and misinformation so that we can try to learn the truth.
 This will allow us to keep or to take back our power.

 We may get our Information from many different sources.
 Chief among these may be friends and family, news outlets, and social media.